Natural Remedies for a teething baby

 When it comes to bedtime in a house full of children, that special hour is GOLDEN.
 It's the time of night when we as parents get to relax and unravel for the day.

 I always tell myself it's going to be okay because I know it's temporary, but it still doesn’t make things easier.
 It’s not easy on baby either.
 Baby is trying to get adapted to being outside of the comfortable enclosed womb that he's been in for all his life until now.
-Once your baby begins to figure it out they begin to start sleeping a little longer at night.
+Once your baby begins to figure it out, they begin to sleep a little longer at night.
 Well, at least this was the way it was with all my children.
 The first few months were rough and then they slept well for 2-3 more months.
 Once you start to enjoy the sleep that you had been deprived of for so long (feels like a century) you wake up one night and realize it has started all over again............

 Does this sound familiar?